-5D7. (a) A National Team Pursuit Championship shall be conducted at a distance of 4 km for teams of four riders.

-(b) An Olympic Sprint Championship shall be conducted.

-(c) A Madison championship shall be conducted for ages 16-18 for those riders that have a track category of 1 or 2.
+5D7. (a) A National Team Pursuit Championship shall be conducted at a distance of 4 km for teams of four riders. (b) An Team Sprint Championship shall be conducted. (c) A Madison championship shall be conducted for ages 16-18 for those riders that have a track category of 1 or 2.
 A minimum of five eligible teams must compete in order for a National Champion to be determined.

 (d) A Keirin championship shall be conducted for ages 16-18 for those riders that have a track category of 1 or 2.
 5D8.
 National Cyclocross Championships shall be conducted for men 10-12, 13-14, 15-16, and 17-18, which may be run concurrently, and for women 10-14 and 15-18, which may be run concurrently.

 5E.
-Espoir Championships
+Under 23 Championships

 5E1.
-Espoir Championships are open only to riders with the racing age of 19 to 22 who are USA citizens or permanent residents as shown on their licenses.
+Under 23 Championships are open only to riders with the racing age of 19 to 22 who are USA citizens as shown on their licenses, subject to category restrictions shown with the events below.